Macrometacorp/docs/docs/search-views/fulltext-search/tasks/search-view-nested-fields.md

 If you anticipate adding more sub-fields later, then the first option provides more flexibility.

-## Step 2: Creating the Search View
+## Step 2: Create the Fulltext Search View

 Access the endpoint using your preferred method.